Aiden-Jacobs/United_Map/README.md

     It creates an instance of the Info_for_Day class, which contains information about all flights for that day.
     This class can then use a series of functions to create possible routes for the day and return the possible routes, so that the user may select from them.
+    Functions:
+        -GetDepartureAirports: returns list of airports in self.DayInfo that have departures
+        -GetFoundRoutes: returns self.FoundRoutes
+        -FindRoute: creates a list of Route_ objects and sets self.FoundRoutes to this list
+        -GenerateRoutes: generates all possible routes from Start to End, given StartTime and a list of already searched airports
+        -CheckValidStartEnd: checks if Start and End are the same, or if there are flights going from Start to End on that day
+        -GetNeighbors: returns a list of Flight_ objects which depart from Start after given time
+        -FindFlightsFrom: returns list of Flight_ objects which depart from Start
+        -FindFlightsTo: returns list of Flight_ objects which have Dest as their destination
     """

     """Flight_